- About Us

 - Educational background.
 Applicants are expected to have an undergraduate degree in a relevant field and to have mastered basic computer programming skills and basic knowledge of mathematics for science including calculus and statistics.
 The best preparation for graduate work in cognitive science normally comes from degrees in psychology, computer science, philosophy, or linguistics, as well as cognitive science itself, but students who have majored in other fields, such as sociology, political science, biology, mathematics, and music, are encouraged to apply if they have been exposed to a wide range of coursework as undergraduates.
 In exceptional cases the programming or mathematics admission requirements may be waived and satisfied while pursuing graduate study.

 - Letters of reference.
 Except in special cases, references should be from academic faculty.
 We ask for three letters but you may submit more; for example, if you have experience as a teaching assistant, an additional letter from your teaching supervisor attesting to your teaching abilities could help your application for aid.
-Keep in mind that the committee is trying to evaluate your potential to successfully complete a graduate degree at IU, so provide us with references who can illuminate your potential performance as a student.
+Keep in mind that the committee is trying to evaluate your potential to successfully complete a graduate degree at IU, so provide us with references that can illuminate your potential performance as a student.
 Try to get up-to-date letters.
 If you have spent the past two years at the University of Fredonia but none of your letters is from faculty there, it might raise questions in the minds of the Admissions Committee.

 - GRE scores.
 We require GRE scores for all applicants and cannot process your application until we receive them.
 We do not require scores for a GRE area exam.
 We do not have cut-offs for GRE scores, preferring instead to use the full information available in your dossier.